Startups and the Importance of Agile Product Development

 There is always the ‘risk’ to get enthusiastic about ‘just in time’ ideas or features; and this is great, as soon as you manage to retain the right focus.
 The actual risk comes into play if you fail to maintain good prioritization — in this scenario you might end up disrupting your product backlog and the current execution.
 To avoid this risk, you could append all these new features ideas, to a queue of features for consideration.
 Then, re-apply your strategic feature prioritization logic, while trying to avoid disrupting product execution towards your MVP.

-Modern product development can help managing the above risks, by setting the right focus and leveraging agile engineering practices.
+Modern product development can help to manage the above risks, by setting the right focus and leveraging agile engineering practices.

 Focus on the Product